 Nonsuch Expeditions leader and CahowCam designer J-P Rouja: "Whilst our worldwide audience has been growing organically from year to year, with several thousand viewers watching when the chick hatched this past spring and several hundred thousand minutes of video streamed throughout the season, we have been doing this completely on our own."

 To take this to the next level we reached out to the Cornell Lab of Ornithology's Bird Cams project, an effort that has created an extensive network of live streaming cameras with an audience of millions of viewers and an emphasis on education and research.
 We're excited to announce that Nonsuch Expeditions has partnered with the Cornell Lab for the 2017 CahowCam season, allowing us to bring a renewed focus on the Cahow conservation efforts in Bermuda while providing a more robust streaming experience and greater exposure to new audiences.
-The resulting increase in traffic resulted in 8.5 million minutes of live video being streamed by the time the chick (named Shadow) fledged in June.
+The increase in exposure resulted in 8.5 million minutes of video being watched by 600,000+ viewers by the time the chick (named Shadow) fledged in June.